christopheradams/christopheradams.io/_drafts/the-whites-of-aarons-eyes.md

 an autonomous system made of code, data, and hardware that could generate original and unique artworks.
 He taught it the rules of how to paint the limbs of a figure, the branches of a tree, the walls of a room.
-He also left many factors to chance, while others were out of the picture entirely.
+He also left many factors to chance, while other considerations were out of the picture entirely.
 There are enduring details in AARON that deserve closer examination.

 <!-- Painting -->

-By the late 1960s, Harold Cohen was a celebrated abstract painter.
+Harold Cohen was already a celebrated abstract painter by the 1960s.
 The London-born artist had mounted solo shows across the UK, the US, and Canada, and represented Britain at prominent international contemporary art exhibitions such as Documenta and the Venice Biennale.
 His early acrylic paintings incorporate